Killing of Bich Pan: Early life and education

 Despite her parents' expectations that Jennifer receive good grades, in high school they were somewhat average (in the 70% range) except for music.
-By forging report cards, she deceived her parents into thinking she earned straight As.
-When Jennifer failed calculus class in grade 12, Ryerson University (now Toronto Metropolitan University) rescinded her early admission.
-As she could not bear to be perceived as a failure, she began to lie to those she knew, including her parents, and pretended she was attending university.
-Instead, she sat in cafés, taught piano, and worked in a restaurant to earn money.
+By forging report cards, Jennifer deceived her parents into thinking she earned straight As.
+When Jennifer failed calculus class in grade 12, Ryerson University (officially renamed Toronto Metropolitan University in 2022) rescinded her early admission.
+As she could not bear to be perceived as a failure, Jennifer began to lie to those she knew, including her parents, and pretended she was attending university.
+She sat in cafés, taught piano, and worked in a restaurant to earn money.
 In order to maintain the charade, Jennifer told her parents she had won scholarships, later falsely claiming that she had accepted an offer into the pharmacology program at the University of Toronto.
 She went to the extent of purchasing second-hand textbooks and watching videos related to pharmacology in order to create notebooks full of purported class notes she could show her parents.

 Jennifer also requested permission from her parents to stay near campus with a friend (actually her high school boyfriend, Daniel Chi-Kwong Wong, who later transferred to Cardinal Carter Academy in North York due to low grades) during the week.
 Wong, of mixed Chinese and Filipino ancestry, lived in Ajax.
 He was an active marijuana dealer and managed a Boston Pizza.

 Adult life

-While pretending to study at Ryerson, Jennifer told her parents that she had started working as a volunteer at The Hospital for Sick Children.
-Hann and Bich soon became suspicious when they realized she did not have a hospital ID badge or uniform.
+While pretending to study at Ryerson, Jennifer told her parents that she had started working as a volunteer at The Hospital for Sick Children in Toronto.
+Hann and Bich soon became suspicious when they realized Jennifer did not have a hospital ID badge or uniform.
 Bich followed her daughter to "work" and quickly discovered her deception.
-Greatly angered, Hann wanted to throw Jennifer out of the house, but Bich persuaded him to allow her to stay.
-As she had not completed high school, she eventually began working to finish high school and was later encouraged by her parents to apply to university.
+Livid, Hann wanted to throw Jennifer out of the house, but Bich persuaded him to allow her to stay.
+As she had not completed high school, Jennifer eventually began working to finish high school and was later encouraged by her parents to apply to university.
 She was, however, forbidden to contact Wong due to his parents being from different ethnic backgrounds (according to Jennifer), or to go anywhere except for her piano-teaching job.
 The two still remained in discreet contact.

-By 2009, Wong had grown weary of trying to pursue a relationship with her because of the restrictions imposed on Jennifer by her parents.
+By 2009, Wong had grown weary of trying to pursue a relationship with Jennifer because of the restrictions imposed by her parents.
 Wong broke off the relationship and began to date another woman.
 After learning of this new relationship, Jennifer falsely informed Wong that a man had entered her house, showing what appeared to be a police badge, after which several men rushed in and gang-raped her.
 She claimed that after this a bullet was mailed to her, and that both of these events were arranged by Wong's new girlfriend.